tulerfeng/OneThinker/README.md

 ## 🏆 Performance

 Our model obtains significant performance gains after training based on Qwen3-VL-Instruct-8B across diverse visual tasks.
-For examle, OneThinker-8B reaches 70.6% accuracy on MMMU, 64.3% on MathVerse, 54.9 J&F on ReasonVOS.
+For examle, OneThinker-8B reaches 70.6% accuracy on MMMU, 64.3% on MathVerse, 66.2% on VideoMMMU, 93.7 on Refcoco-testA, 54.9 J&F on ReasonVOS.